Courses and specialist areas

 Each of our Taught MSc degree programmes allows students a wide range of choices of courses.
 To help you in deciding what courses to take, we have assembled groups of related courses into Specialist Areas.
 Within each Specialist Area we identify core Informatics courses central to the Area that we strongly recommend you take and optional related courses that we encourage you to consider.

 These Specialist Areas are only guidelines.
 They have no formal status.
 Any Specialist Area you choose does not appear on your degree certificate.
 Ultimately, whether you choose to follow a single Specialist Area, perhaps a combination of two, or none in particular, you need to make sure that the courses you choose meet the requirements of the degree programme you are registered for.
-These requirements are described in our Degree Programme Tables and are built into the Path programme builders for our degree programmes.
+The requirements of each degree programme are described in its Degree Programme Table (DPT).
+The column headings in the table below link directly to the DPTs for our Artificial Intelligence, Cognitive Science, Computer Science and Informatics programmes, and a link to the Data Science DPT can be found in the MSc in Data Science section below.
+These requirements are also built into the Path programme builders for our degree programmes.

 Some of the specialist areas have introductory videos to help you make your selection.
 All of them have their own page with a brief description and course recommendations.
 If you are unsure about which specialist area or courses to pick, you can discuss your selection with your Personal Tutor prior to completing the course registration form.

-This is a new Informatics MSc which functions rather like an additional specialist area.
+This Informatics MSc functions rather like an additional specialist area.

 Data science is the study of the computational principles, methods, and systems for extracting knowledge from data.
 Large data sets are now generated by almost every activity in science, society, and commerce - ranging from molecular biology to social media, from sustainable energy to health care.